rj-jones/mover/README.md

 ## Mover - An automatic file copy tool.

 Automatic file copy tool.
-The mover tool will check a given directory for any files and copy all of them to the specified directory at a set interval.
+The mover tool will check a given directory for any files and move all of them to the specified directory at a set interval.
 By default logs are store at "C:\mover\logs".

 ### Usage
 **`mover.exe <from-directory> <to-directory> [/i <interval-in-seconds>] [/c] [/o]`**